kcoyle/RDF-AP/README.md

 * Main entity (0 or 1)
 * Secondary entities (0 or unlimited)

+Entities can be identified using RDF types (classes) or through specific properties.

 [Note: assume that cardinality can be used throughout, even if not expressly listed.]

 ## Properties